EVENTS ACTIONS VA ELECTIONS IMMIGRATION

 Read third time and passed House (52-Y 45-N)

-Rereferred to Finance and Appropriations (8-Y 7-N)
+Finance and Appropriations PBI (8-Y 7-N)

 campaign finance HB 2140 Support Elections; campaign finance disclosure reports; searchable electronic database. more...